Operation Enduring Freedom - Trans Sahara (OEF-TS)

 OEF-TS extends previous efforts to train and equip company-sized partner nation forces to help deter the flow of illicit arms, goods, and people, and to preclude terrorists from establishing sanctuaries.
 Under the program, training, equipment and specific units are focused on counter terrorism.
 In addition, U.S. forces provide mentorship focused on leadership and responsibility.
 Through OEF-TS, AFRICOM trains, equips, assists and advises partner nations through activities including, but not limited to: Military information sharing; communications systems interoperability; joint, combined, and multinational exercises enhancing cooperation; countering extremist ideology; sustaining regional operations; building upon mutual military professionalism and accountability; airlift and logistical support; and ground and aviation training and maintenance support.
 AFRICOM engages OEF-TS nations and support TSCTP through a variety of activities, such as: Joint Planning Assistance Teams (JPAT); Mobile Training Teams (MTT); Civil-Military Support Elements (CMSE); Military Information Support Teams (MIST); Joint Combined Exchange Training (JCET); Foreign Military Financing, Foreign Military Sales, and International Military Education and Training; Senior Leader Engagement to gain perspective and build regional cooperation; and Counter-Terrorism Train and Equip (CTTE).

 As a top priority, increasing multinational partner support for TSCTP to enhance and promote African regional coalitions, such as the African Union (AU) and the Economic Community of West African States (ECOWAS).
-AFRICOM actively engages other countries and organizations and invite them to become a part of OEF-TS.
+AFRICOM actively engages other countries and organizations and invites them to become a part of OEF-TS.

 OEF-TS was initially started as the US military component of the Trans-Sahara Counter Terrorism Initiative (TSCTI).
 US European Command (EUCOM) executed OEF-TS through a series of military-to-military engagements and exercises designed to strengthen the ability of regional governments to police the large expanses of remote terrain in the Trans-Sahara region.